 - Unscented candles in safe spots for dinner or slow mornings.

-Dimmer switches are the unsung heroes of winter.
-Lower the lights, lower the stress.
-FYI: battery-operated candles are great near fabrics and kids.
+Dimmer switches are the unsung heroes of winter: lower the lights, lower the stress.
+Battery-operated candles are lovely near fabrics and little hands, too.
+For an even softer glow around the windows nearby, these cozy winter window decor ideas pair perfectly with warmer bulbs.

 3. Curate a Soft, Neutral Winter Palette

-Winter calm = soothing neutrals with just enough contrast.
+Winter calm tends to come from soothing neutrals with just enough contrast.
 Think warm whites, taupes, oatmeal, soft charcoal, and muted greens.
-It’s like a snow day, but with better snacks.
+It feels a little like a snow day, only with better snacks.
+The beauty of a neutral base is that it lets the textures and the light do the heavy lifting.

 Where to Add Color